 The Robbins Center

 Fees for services are modest given the high level of care.
-Individual treatment currently costs $30 per session and an evaluation is $175.
 For persons unable to afford services, a payment plan or reduced fee schedule may be considered.
+For information on the current fee structure, contact Robbins_Center@emerson.edu.

-The Center’s state-of-the-art clinic is located on the 7th and 8th floors of 216 Tremont Street and is open Monday through Friday, 9:00 am to 5:00 pm.
-The Center is conveniently located in the Theatre District near the MBTA’s Orange and Green lines, and near routes I-90 and I-93.
-Subsidized parking is available directly behind the building.
+The Robbins Center is located at 216 Tremont Street in the Theatre District convenient to the MBTA’s Orange and Green lines, and near routes I-90 and I-93.
+Subsidized parking is available.

-Referrals may be made to the Robbins Speech, Language, and Hearing Center from many sources including family members, friends, hospital staff, rehabilitation personnel, physicians, early intervention programs, schools, etc.
+The Robbins Center welcomes self-referrals as well as referrals from family members, friends, hospital staff, rehabilitation personnel, physicians, early intervention programs, schools, etc.

 The Robbins Center evaluates and treats children and adults regardless of income, race, color, religion, national and ethnic origin, sex, sexual orientation, age, or disability.